 - The name of Jesus Christ is mentioned in some form every 1.7 verses in the BoM compared to every 2.1 verses in the New Testament.

 - The name of the Savior appears nearly 25% more frequently in the BoM than the New Testament.

 You can purchase the BoM on Amazon.
 The author is listed as Joseph Smith which isn’t completely accurate.
 Joseph Smith translated the BoM by the gift and power of God.
-Therefore, the true author of the Book of Mormon is Jesus Christ.
-I believe the words in the Book of Mormon will help men to come unto Christ and become like Him.
+Therefore, the true author of the Book of Mormon is God.
+I believe the words in the Book of Mormon can help everyone to come unto Christ and improve Godlike attributes.